McCartneyAC/Back_of_the_Envelope/README.md

 * * fixed effects (just make it add `factor()` of whatever variable to the data, then update the model to include this)
 * * standard errors (this will make error for SjPlot see his tweet reply on this topic)
 * ~Additional common filetypes supported. (stata, spss, csv, excel)~
+* * need to add support for google sheets ????
 * ~fix odd error with spaces in variable names~
 * Instrumental variables / two-stage least squares?
 (Save for 1.2)
 * ~margins plots~